Secure Our Prosperity

 … our energy, forestry, mining, and agriculture sectors generate tens of billions of dollars to support critical social programs such as healthcare, education, and emergency services [4].

-Supporting our job-creating, prosperity-generating resource sectors can help Canada address current economic challenges, including weak business investment, low productivity, and regulatory uncertainty [1].
+Supporting our job-creating, prosperity-generating resource industries can help Canada address current economic challenges, including weak business investment, low productivity, regulatory uncertainty, and tariffs [1].

-Canadians can no longer afford to miss out on economy-boosting opportunities to develop our vast wealth of energy, forestry, mining, and agriculture resources.
-That means streamlining our regulatory systems and prioritizing natural resource projects to bring back investor confidence and job creation to our country.
+Canadians can no longer afford to miss out on economy-boosting opportunities to develop our vast wealth of energy, forestry, mining, and agricultural resources.
+That means streamlining our regulatory systems and prioritizing natural resource projects to restore investor confidence and spur job creation in our country.

-Several now-cancelled LNG facilities in Canada, for example, like the $36 billion Pacific Northwest LNG project, underwent gruelling regulatory processes with exceptionally high costs and no assurances from Canadian governments – all leading to their eventual demise [6].
+For example, several now-cancelled LNG facilities in Canada, such as the $36 billion Pacific Northwest LNG project, underwent gruelling regulatory processes with exceptionally high costs and no assurances from Canadian governments—all of which led to their eventual demise [6].
 All this, despite many countries including Germany, Japan, and South Korea that have said they want or would support Canadian-made LNG.

 David Eby, Premier of British Columbia